syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Windows-Forms.md

 # Convert HTML to PDF file in Windows Forms

-The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF.
-Using this library can convert HTML to PDF in Windows Forms application.
+The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Windows Forms application.

 ## Steps to convert Html to PDF document in Windows Forms